 Once you start following a healthy diet and lifestyle, remember that patience is key.
 You will see a noticeable difference in the appearance of cankles in no time.

 Cankles are usually seen in women due to genetics, fluid retention, or pregnancy.
 With the above exercises and tips on how to get rid of cankles, you may now be able to deal with them better.
+Walking or hiking can be effective as well.
 While the gentle stretches and exercises can help improve their appearance and reduce fluid retention, modifying your diet to avoid highly salty and sugary food is also important.
-While surgical options like liposuction can also help, it’s best to include the above exercises and diet changes in your workout and wellness routine to manage cankles better.
+While surgical options like liposuctioni XA surgical method that removes fat from particular parts of the body using a suction technique. can also help, it’s best to include the above exercises and diet changes in your workout and wellness routine to manage cankles better.
+Resistance band exercises, leg sculpting workouts, and high-intensity interval training for legs can also help, however, don’t forget to consult a doctor first.

 Frequently Asked Questions